On the emergence of a classical Isotropic Universe from a Quantum $f(R)$ Bianchi Cosmology in the Jordan Frame

 \section{Quantum dynamics with a cosmological constant}

 Here, we analyse the dynamics of the Bianchi I model considering the cosmological constant $\Lambda$.
 Hence, the relation (\ref{pxi}) becomes

-It is worth noting that, as in the previous section and in agreement to the condition \eqref{demo6}, we are neglecting both the scalar curvature of a given Bianchi model, as well as the potential term of the field $\xi$.
+It is worth noting that, as in the previous section and in agreement with the condition \eqref{demo6}, we are neglecting both the scalar curvature of a given Bianchi model, as well as the potential term of the field $\xi$.
 Actually, as discussed at the end of Sec.(\ref{secIII}) the former term can not be easily estimated in a full quantum regime, due to the evolution of the anisotropies $\beta_+$ and $\beta_-$.
-Thus, it can be reliably neglected only in an initial phase of the inflationary evolution as considered below.
-Therefore, here we describe the wavepackets dynamics only during the onset of the inflation phase and, also to make more stable the numerical analysis, we expand the ADM-Hamiltonian \eqref{pxiL} with respect to the cosmological constant term, obtaining as Scr\"odinger equation
+Thus, it can be reliably neglected only in the initial phase of the inflationary evolution as considered below.
+Therefore, here we describe the wavepackets dynamics during the on-set of the inflation phase and, also to make more stable the numerical analysis, we expand the ADM-Hamiltonian \eqref{pxiL} with respect to the cosmological constant term, obtaining as Schr\"odinger equation